gearboxscott/satellite-documentation-tools/README.md

 `satellite-configuration-dump.sh`will dump out the internal objects of Satellite in a MarkDown or AsciiDoc format.
 These format will allow the user to keep the document in it entire form or select segments of it to be incorporated into other documentation.

+It can be used as a diagnostic tool to check hidden values in the configuration or setup of the Satellite 6 Server.
+It can be run via cron to a dated file to track changes over time.
+Use `diff` to see those changes.
+Sometimes there are settings in Satellite 6 that are not apparent in the Web GUI that can be seen in this dump of the configuration.

 Download the program and make it executable.

 ```bash